gregdan3/gregdan3.github.io/pages/toki-pona/sona/li.md

 </details>

-Since using `li` lets you put any word in the subject, all the words in the lesson before can now be used there!
+Since using `li` lets you put any word in the subject, most of the words in the lesson before can now be used there!
 This leans heavily into the action/description duality described before.
 Unlike that duality, you can tell which sense a word is meant in based on its place in a sentence.
 Words in the subject are more likely to be specific objects or ideas, where words in the predicate are more likely to be actions or descriptions!

 ::: warning